mimblewimble/grin-rfcs/text/0000-security-process.md

 ### Deviations from the Standard

->Grin is a technology that provides strong privacy.
-Due to the nature of Grin's zero-knowledge commitments and rangeproofs, if a counterfeiting bug results it could be be exploited without a way to identify when or which data was corrupted, making a rollback or other fork-based attempted fix ineffective.
+>Grin is a technology that provides strong privacy with zero-knowledge commitments and rangeproofs.
+Due to the nature of the cryptography used, if a counterfeiting bug results it could be exploited without a way to identify which data was corrupted.
+This renders rollbacks or other fork-based attempted fixes ineffective.

 >The standard describes reporters of vulnerabilities including full details of an issue, in order to reproduce it.
 This is necessary for instance in the case of